General Electric GE90: Development

+The GE90-115B engine has a fan diameter of 128 in (325 cm).
+This is comparable to the fuselage widths of the Boeing 737 at 148 in (376 cm) and the Airbus A320 at 156 in (396 cm).
+By comparison, the fuselage of the Boeing 777, for which the engine was designed, measures 244 in (620 cm) in diameter.

 Design

 The GE90's 10-stage high-pressure compressor developed a then-industry record pressure ratio of 23:1 and is driven by a 2-stage, air-cooled, HP turbine.
 A 3-stage low-pressure compressor, situated directly behind the fan, supercharges the core.
-The fan/LPC is driven by a 6-stage low-pressure turbine.
+A 6-stage low-pressure turbine drives the fan/LPC.

 The higher-thrust variants, GE90-110B1 and -115B, have a different architecture from that of the earlier GE90 versions.
-General Electric incorporated an advanced larger diameter fan made from composite materials which enhanced thrust at low flight speeds.
+General Electric incorporated an advanced, larger-diameter fan made from composite materials, which enhanced thrust at low flight speeds.
 However, GE also needed to increase core power to improve net thrust at high flight speeds.
-Consequently, GE elected to increase core capacity, which they achieved by removing one stage from the rear of the HP compressor and adding an additional stage to the LP compressor, which more than compensated for the reduction in HP compressor pressure ratio, resulting in a net increase in core mass flow.
+Consequently, GE elected to increase core capacity by removing one stage from the rear of the HP compressor and adding a stage to the LP compressor, which more than compensated for the reduction in HP compressor pressure ratio and resulted in a net increase in core mass flow.

 The higher-thrust GE90 variants are the first production engines to feature swept rotor blades.
 The nacelle has a maximum diameter of 166 in.
-Each of the 22 fan blades on the GE90-115B have a length of 4 ft and a mass of less than 50 lb.
+Each of the 22 fan blades on the GE90-115B measures 4 feet (1.2 meters) long and has a mass of less than 50 lb.